Global Fukaya category II: singular connections, quantum obstruction theory, and other applications: Computation of the quantum Maslov class

 Under certain conditions the spaces of perturbation data for certain problems in Gromov-Witten theory admit a Hofer like functional.
-Although these spaces of perturbations are usually contractible, there maybe a gauge group in the background that we have to respect, the reader may think of the situation in classical Yang-Mills theory.
-The basic idea of regularization that we now do consists of pushing the perturbation data as far down as possible (in the sense of the functional) to obtain a mini-max (for the functional) data, which turns out to be especially nice and amenable to calculation.
-This idea first appeared in the author's \cite{citeSavelyevVirtualMorsetheoryon$Omega$Ham$(Momega)$.}.
-We define the (restricted) positive Hofer length functional
+Although these spaces of perturbations are usually contractible, there may be a gauge group in the background that we have to respect, so that working equivariantly there is topology.
+The reader may think of the analogous situation in Yang-Mills theory \cite{citeAtiyahBottTheYang-MillsequationsoverRiemannsurfaces}.